yeahlia/creative_coding_blog/posts/blog-post-4.md

 make a list of the lines of code that you are having trouble understanding list some resources, colleagues (human and non-human), and communities might you reach out to to help you understand these lines of code document your learning journey with words, screenshots, and embedded p5 sketches
-< b o n u s ~ r o u n d > Refactor your Falling Falling sketch to use classesLinks to an external site..
+< b o n u s ~ r o u n d > Refactor your Falling Falling sketch to use classes